hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	chassez right and left,

-	re-cross and turn partners.
+	re-cross and turn partners,

+	half promenade,

-	Half promenade – half right and left.
+	half right and left.

-5. All join hands and set in a circle.
+5. All join hands and set in a circle,

-	Advance four and set,
+	advance four and set,

 	change ladies and retire,